-When it comes to determining where to focus your marketing efforts, the decision can seem overwhelming.
+When it comes to determining where to focus your marketing efforts, the decision can seem overwhelming at best of times.

 What can you do?
 What can any of us do?

 You can have both, but you may have to spend more time on your conversions.

 This way, you are boosting the effectiveness of your traffic campaign.
 As a result, you have a win-win.

 Of course, you can’t improve conversion rates without first having traffic, and not any old traffic too, you need targeted traffic.